 Cape Tribulation is towards the end of the sealed road, 35 kilometres north of the Daintree River Ferry.
 The bitumen road ends at The Beach House, 1.5 km north of the Kulki turnoff.
 North of Cape Tribulation the Bloomfield Track continues to Cooktown.
 It is suitable for 4WD only.

-Activities, tours and attractions - The rainforest can be explored by self-guided trails, guided walks, horse rides and even a flying fox.
+Activities, tours and attractions - The rainforest can be explored by self-guided trails, guided walks and horse rides.
 The reef can be visited for a half day.

 Cape Tribulation is also home to 2 interpretive walks - Dubuji Boardwalk (a 1.8 km boardwalk through the forest and mangroves) and Madja Botanical Walk (a boardwalk and pathway through the high value Daintree coastal rainforest).
 Madja is 10 minutes south of town while Dubuji is off the main street and exits onto Myall Beach.